angular/protractor/docs/api.md

 Param | Type | Description
 --- | --- | ---
 webdriver | [webdriver.WebDriver](#webdriverwebdriver) |
-opt_baseUrl | string | A base URL to run get requests against.
+opt_baseUrl | string= | A base URL to run get requests against. opt_rootElement | string= | Selector element that has an ng-app in scope.